Schools Attended:Aalto University School of Arts, Design and Architecture

 Photo Associations & Memberships:Union of Artist Photographers Finland

-Harri Pälviranta (born 1971) is a Finnish photographic artist and a researcher.
-His major artistic interests are in societal topics, mainly in issues relating to violence and masculinity.
 Theoretically much of his work falls into practice that can be categorized as documentary.
-However, in Pälviranta’s use documentary does not only refer to classical documentaries that are based on 'authenticity' or 'indexicality', his work rather activates critical practices within documentary discourse.
-Along this line of thought, as a form of expression documentary relates to concepts such as constructed verisimilitude and dramatized or narrated real.
+However, in Pälviranta’s use documentary does not really refer to classical documentaries, his work rather activates critical practices within documentary discourse.

 Some young people in the suburbs of Finland like to go out, get drunk, and fight.documents these scenes like a modern-day Weegee.